Enter your email below to receive weekly updates from the Ashton College blog straight to your inbox.

 What was the best part about Ashton?
 Will you recommend Ashton to others?

 As I have mentioned before, I conducted extensive research before joining Ashton College, and one of the main factors that swayed my decision was Ashton’s reputation.
-I chose the in-class program as I am more comfortable with this style of learning.
-It helped me get immediate feedback from my instructors anytime I had a question or a doubt.
+I chose the in-class program, as I am more comfortable with this style of learning.
+It helped me get immediate feedback from my instructors whenever I had a question or a doubt.
 I also appreciated the opportunity to learn from my classmates who were from all over the world.
 We shared our experiences of immigrating to Canada with each other.
 I would strongly recommend Ashton to anyone who wants to become an immigration consultant in the future.

 I was so thrilled that I had been chosen by AURAY Capital to receive their bursary.
 It motivates me a lot to achieve career success.
-I am confident that this bursary will help me fulfill my dream of starting my own immigration practice.
+I am confident that this bursary will help me fulfill my dream of starting my immigration practice.
 It will assist me in paying some of the initial costs towards starting my business, such as my license, ICCRC license, and Errors and Omissions Insurance.

 What are your future plans?

 Mongolia, my home country, is one of the newer markets for immigration.
 There are many young people there who seek to advance their education by studying in Canada.
 There are also others who want to explore opportunities for working and living in this country.
-Unfortunately, due to lack of professional consultancy service, absence of proper information resources, insufficient knowledge of the English language, many Mongolians have been losing their time, money, and efforts in vain.
+Unfortunately, due to lack of professional consultancy service, the absence of proper information resources, insufficient knowledge of the English language, many Mongolians have been losing their time, money, and efforts in vain.
 My hope and dream are to help and provide professional and competent services to other Mongolians.